October surprise: Origin of term

 Jack Anderson wrote an article in The Washington Post in the fall of 1980 about a possible October surprise, in which he alleged that the Carter administration was preparing a major military operation in Iran for rescuing U.S. hostages in order to help him get re-elected.
 Subsequent allegations surfaced against Reagan alleging that his team had actively impeded the hostage release.

-A declassified CIA memo from 1980 concluded that Ayatollah Khomeini and other Iranian hardliners, were "determined to exploit the hostage issue to bring about President Carter’s defeat in the November elections."

 Secret deal accusation

 After the release of the hostages on January 20, 1981, minutes after Reagan's inauguration, some charged that the Reagan campaign had made a secret deal with the Iranian government whereby the Iranians would hold the hostages until after Reagan was elected and inaugurated.
-Gary Sick, member of the National Security council under Presidents Ford and Carter (before being relieved of his duties weeks into Reagan's term) made the accusation in a New York Times editorial in the run-up to the 1992 election.
+Gary Sick, member of the U.S. National Security Council under Presidents Ford and Carter (before being relieved of his duties weeks into Reagan's term), made the accusation in a New York Times editorial in the run-up to the 1992 election.
 The initial bipartisan response from Congress was skeptical: House Democrats refused to authorize an inquiry, and Senate Republicans denied a $600,000 appropriation for a probe.
 Eight former hostages also sent an open letter demanding an inquiry in 1991.
 In subsequent Congressional testimony, Sick said that the popular media had distorted and misrepresented the accusers, reducing them to "gross generalizations" and "generic conspiracy theorists".
-Sick penned a book on the subject and sold the movie rights to it for a reported $300,000.
+Sick penned a book on the subject and sold the film rights to it for a reported $300,000.
 His sources and thesis were contested by a number of commentators on both sides of the aisle.

 Abolhassan Banisadr, the former President of Iran, has also stated "that the Reagan campaign struck a deal with Tehran to delay the release of the hostages in 1980", asserting that "by the month before the American Presidential election in November 1980, many in Iran's ruling circles were openly discussing the fact that a deal had been made between the Reagan campaign team and some Iranian religious leaders in which the hostages' release would be delayed until after the election so as to prevent President Carter's re-election."
-He repeated the charge in My Turn to Speak: Iran, the Revolution & Secret Deals with the U.S.
+He repeated the charge in My Turn to Speak: Iran, the Revolution & Secret Deals with the U.S. Former Lieutenant Governor of Texas Ben Barnes asserts that during the 1980 election campaign, he accompanied Connally on a trip through several Middle Eastern capitals, during which Connally consistently conveyed to regional leaders that they should inform the Iranian government that Iran should wait to release American hostages until after the election.
+Upon their return to the U.S., Barnes claims that Connally briefed Casey on their trip in an airport lounge.